1. Rejecting Binary Resist-Refuse Dynamics Models in Favor of an Evaluative Rubric

 7. Beyond Diagnostic Labels: Dimensional Thinking for Respectful Interventions

-Donald T. Saposnek, PhD, Family Mediation Services, Aptos, CA
+Donald T. Saposnek, PhD, Family Mediation Service, Aptos, CA

 8. Tools and Tips for Engaging Fathers in Co-Parenting Service Interventions